mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 effectively using LLMs isn't necessarily something you can address from the prompt level: it's something that demands constant vigilance and care.
 From tracking this field over the years, "just prompt better" hasn't been something that yields serious consistent results over time.
+I've found automated hooks (like forbidding warning-disabling, detecting hlint bypassing. ask claude for help writing these lol) also help me flag areas that need attention immediately.

 Who knows, maybe all of these things will be solved within a year.
 But I still think of software development as something that's worth scrutinizing for